StoryProof Docs

 # Verify with StoryProof

-existing tests, and produces runtime evidence.
+criteria from the spec, scans existing tests, and produces runtime evidence.

-## Step 1: Determine the spec
+## Step 1: Determine the spec and context

 Ask the user what was built if not obvious.
-The spec should describe **behavior**,
+The spec should describe behavior:

 - Good: "Add owner deletion with cascade to pets and visits"